 ARTISTIC DIRECTOR & CONDUCTOR – MARKUS HOWARD

 As a conductor, director and choreographer, Markus Howard has worked extensively in the arts throughout Canada and abroad.
 He has appeared in 27 countries, working with musicians of varying ages, cultures and experiences.
-A conductor, educator, adjudicator and private teacher, Markus works in many musical genres including opera, musical theatre, pop and jazz voice.
-His students have included members of the Stratford and Shaw Festivals, Toronto’s Lion King, Mamma Mia, Billy Elliot, The Producers, and Jersey Boys, and a number of Broadway and National Touring companies.
-His talents have been recognized by Yamaha Music Canada, the Swedish Ministry of Culture, the Ontario Arts Council and the International Association of Jazz Educators.
-Markus Howard was a candidate finalist for the 2008/2009 Leslie Bell Prize for Choral Conducting.
+Conducting choirs and opera, and as a private voice teacher, Markus works in many musical genres including opera/oratorio, musical theatre, pop and jazz voice.
+His talents have been recognized by Yamaha Music Canada, the Swedish Ministry of Culture, the Ontario Arts Council, and the International Association of Jazz Educators.
+He has been nominated four times as a candidate finalist by the Ontario Arts Council for the Leslie Bell Prize for Excellence in Conducting.

 ASSISTANT CONDUCTOR CHOIR I & II – MARION SAMUEL-STEVENS